Louie-KC/MovieReservationSystem/doc/api.md

           "email": <email address>
       },
       ```
+    * HTTP 400 Bad Request:
+        * Invalid account_id format
+        * account_id is not mapped to an account/user.
-    * HTTP 401 Unauthorised: No permission.
+    * HTTP 401 Unauthorised:
+        * Missing or invalid JWT
+        * No permission

 ### GET /accounts?name={name part}&email={email part}
 Retrieve account IDs that partially match the `name` and/or `email` parts.
 At least one of the parameters must be set with a minimum length of 3 characters.